DataDog/hiring-engineers/answers.md

 * Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.
 * Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.
 * When this monitor sends you an email notification, take a screenshot of the email that it sends you.

+To create the Monitor y have used the API as well.
+This is the body of the request with the different text depending on the type of alert and the metric value, host name and host ip.
 ```
 {
 	"name": "My_Metric monitor",